-1. Work With The Applicable Stop-Loss Carrier
+1. Work With the Applicable Stop-Loss Carrier

 It is essential for employers adopting RBP to consult with their stop-loss carriers first.
-Even when utilizing reference-based pricing, some claims may still reach specific and aggregate deductibles, and it is essential to know how the carrier will treat those claims if the time comes.
+Even when plans utilize reference-based pricing, some claims may still reach specific and aggregate deductibles, and it is essential to know how the carrier will treat those claims when the time comes.
 While some carriers cap their own allowable payment amount at the amount the Plan Document provides (such as 150% of Medicare), other carriers are more appreciative of the plan’s attempt to lower overall claims spend, and are willing to work with the plan in cases where negotiation is necessary to resolve balance-billing issues.
 Even if the provider is unwilling to work with the plan, it is still crucial to have that information going into any given large claim situation.

 2. Identifying Providers Who Will Accept Proposed RBP Rates